flutter/website/src/get-started/fwe/networking.md

     title: Local data and caching
 ---

-While it is said that no man is an island, a Flutter app without any networking capability can feel a tad disconnected.
+While it's said that "no man is an island", a Flutter app without any networking capability can feel a tad disconnected.
 In this section you will learn how to add networking features to your Flutter app.
 Your app will retrieve data, parse JSON into usable in memory representations, and then send data out again.